Yoga and Rolfing with Andrea Newman

 In my yoga classes this term we will be looking at the yama and niyama.
 We will consider one per session, and reflect on how our own personal attitudes and beliefs around the concept, shape the way we live in the world, and move our bodies.
 We will apply these ideas to our physical asana practice.

-The course begins on Tuesday 19th September, where will will start with the first yama - ahmisa, which is about compassion and non-harming, towards ourselves or others.
+We will will start with the first yama - ahmisa, which is about compassion and non-harming, towards ourselves or others.
 We will consider how we move into and out of yoga poses safely.
 Are we working with compassion and kindness to ourselves?
 Do we have habitual movement patterns that are hindering rather than helping?
 What degree of challenge is useful, and when does that become harm?
 Are we hanging on to old ideas of 'no pain, no gain' which have no place in yoga practice?

-The course above is in Bristol.
 For details please see my yoga class page

 Andrea